marius-cornescu/docker-hadoop/README.md

 ## Automate everything

-As we have mentioned previousely, a Docker file was created and released in the official [Docker repository](https://registry.hub.docker.com/u/rtzan/docker-hadoop/)
+As we have mentioned previously, a Docker file was created and released in the official [Docker repository](https://registry.hub.docker.com/u/rtzan/docker-hadoop/)